Leadership through COVID-19 – how has the pandemic changed leadership for the future?

 A recap of senior leaders’ responses to the pandemic in 2020 prompts thinking about the leadership challenges in 2021

-The 2020 CIPD report Responsible business through crisis: senior leaders on trust and resilience during COVID-19 described how senior executives were meeting the challenge of remaining ‘responsible’ while responding to the pandemic.
+The 2020 CIPD report Responsible business through crisis: Senior leaders on trust and resilience during COVID-19 described how senior executives were meeting the challenge of remaining ‘responsible’ while responding to the pandemic.
 The stories they told were inspiring and painted an encouraging picture of leadership behaviour.
-In 2021 we are revisiting the extraordinary developments in leadership practice, to consider the leadership challenges arising.
+In 2021 we revisited the extraordinary developments in leadership practice, to consider the leadership challenges arising.
+Our 2021 report Responsible business through crisis: Senior leaders on building new cultures of trust highlights how the next phase of the pandemic has impacted leadership.
 If organisations are to tackle these successfully, HR functions and senior teams must continue the strong partnerships they created during 2020.

 Leading through the unknown